 - The overall goal of this social media initiative was to challenge students to share the theoretical knowledge they acquire in the classroom to the broader research community and ultimately support the development of translational communication skills of our students through the non-classical dissemination of scientific literature and information.

-- This is a McMaster Research Ethics Board approved research project, and we plan to submit the results from this study for publication in 2016.
+- This is a McMaster Research Ethics Board approved research project, and we plan to submit the results from this study for publication.

 - Follow up research included collaborating with Lauren Tabone (BIO4C09 student) to explore the use of exploring of the use of social media and technological teaching tools in the high school science classroom as a means of developing scientific literacy in pre-university students.
-This study was completed in May 2016, and will be ready for publication later in 2016.
+Results of this study will also be submitted for publication.

 Establishing a Meta-analysis based Learning Portfolio database

 - The Learning Portfolio is a tool that enables students to track their progress in their academic and non-academic learning experiences.
 While students are able to formulate a career action plan through reflection on academic and non-academic learning experiences, some students are currently limited within the Learning Portfolio in terms of collaboration and peer-to-peer mentoring.

 - My research project proposes to establish a meta-analysis based Learning Portfolio database that will analyze current portfolios and capture quantitative metrics pertaining to the courses, experiential placements, volunteer opportunities, and extracurricular opportunities experienced by students pursuing various programs and career paths.
 This will contribute greatly towards undergraduate curriculum and program development, and will also facilitate the development of a database of Alumni who can be potential mentors in various Career and Co-operative Education offices at McMaster University.